techidaily/site-iphone-location/source/_posts/4-effective-methods-fake-gps-location-on-apple-iphone-14ipad-drfone-by-drfone-virtual-ios.md

 Through this detailed guide, you can quickly learn **how to quickly see someone’s location on Apple iPhone 14**.
 For diversity, we have discussed three reliable apps that can help you navigate someone's location accurately.
 However, if you want to fake your location to prevent others from tracking you, we have recommended Dr.Fone – Virtual Location tool, which works precisely in this scenario.

 <ins class="adsbygoogle"
      style="display:block"
+     data-ad-format="autorelaxed"
      data-ad-client="ca-pub-7571918770474297"
+     data-ad-slot="1223367746"></ins>
+<ins class="adsbygoogle"
+     style="display:block"
+     data-ad-client="ca-pub-7571918770474297"
      data-ad-slot="8358498916"
      data-ad-format="auto"
      data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://iphone-location.techidaily.com/in-2024-a-full-review-for-itools-virtual-location-and-top-5-alternatives-for-apple-iphone-14-proipad-drfone-by-drfone-virtual-ios/"><u>In 2024, A Full Review for iTools Virtual Location and Top 5 Alternatives For Apple iPhone 14 Pro/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-find-my-app-troubleshooting-no-location-found-vs-location-not-available-and-how-to-fix-them-on-apple-iphone-14-drfone-by-drfone-virtual-ios/"><u>In 2024, Find My App Troubleshooting No Location Found vs. Location Not Available & How to Fix Them On Apple iPhone 14 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-enable-disable-and-change-safari-location-on-apple-iphone-13-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, How to Enable, Disable, and Change Safari Location on Apple iPhone 13 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-enable-disable-and-change-safari-location-on-apple-iphone-se-2020-drfone-by-drfone-virtual-ios/"><u>How to Enable, Disable, and Change Safari Location on Apple iPhone SE (2020) | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-find-my-app-troubleshooting-no-location-found-vs-location-not-available-and-how-to-fix-them-on-apple-iphone-x-drfone-by-drfone-virtual-ios/"><u>In 2024, Find My App Troubleshooting No Location Found vs. Location Not Available & How to Fix Them On Apple iPhone X | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/3-smart-and-simple-ways-to-change-home-address-on-apple-iphone-11-pro-drfone-by-drfone-virtual-ios/"><u>3 Smart and Simple Ways to Change Home Address on Apple iPhone 11 Pro | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/find-my-app-troubleshooting-no-location-found-vs-location-not-available-and-how-to-fix-them-on-apple-iphone-13-mini-drfone-by-drfone-virtual-ios/"><u>Find My App Troubleshooting No Location Found vs. Location Not Available & How to Fix Them On Apple iPhone 13 mini | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-change-your-location-on-apple-iphone-14-pro-drfone-by-drfone-virtual-ios/"><u>In 2024, How to Change Your Location on Apple iPhone 14 Pro | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/find-my-app-troubleshooting-no-location-found-vs-location-not-available-and-how-to-fix-them-on-apple-iphone-12-pro-drfone-by-drfone-virtual-ios/"><u>Find My App Troubleshooting No Location Found vs. Location Not Available & How to Fix Them On Apple iPhone 12 Pro | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-3-smart-and-simple-ways-to-change-home-address-on-apple-iphone-13-drfone-by-drfone-virtual-ios/"><u>In 2024, 3 Smart and Simple Ways to Change Home Address on Apple iPhone 13 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-quick-steps-to-change-weather-location-on-apple-iphone-12-drfone-by-drfone-virtual-ios/"><u>In 2024, Quick Steps to Change Weather Location on Apple iPhone 12 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/why-does-itools-virtual-location-not-work-for-apple-iphone-15-plusipad-solved-drfone-by-drfone-virtual-ios/"><u>Why Does iTools Virtual Location Not Work For Apple iPhone 15 Plus/iPad?
+Solved | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/3-smart-and-simple-ways-to-change-home-address-on-apple-iphone-11-pro-max-drfone-by-drfone-virtual-ios/"><u>3 Smart and Simple Ways to Change Home Address on Apple iPhone 11 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-7-fixes-to-no-gps-showing-approximate-location-on-apple-iphone-xs-max-waze-drfone-by-drfone-virtual-ios/"><u>In 2024, 7 Fixes to No GPS - Showing Approximate Location on Apple iPhone XS Max Waze | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-hide-location-on-apple-iphone-7-plus-and-android-without-others-knowing-drfone-by-drfone-virtual-ios/"><u>In 2024, Hide location on Apple iPhone 7 Plus and Android without others knowing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/hide-location-on-apple-iphone-12-pro-max-and-android-without-others-knowing-drfone-by-drfone-virtual-ios/"><u>Hide location on Apple iPhone 12 Pro Max and Android without others knowing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/4-effective-methods-fake-gps-location-on-apple-iphone-7ipad-drfone-by-drfone-virtual-ios/"><u>4 Effective Methods Fake GPS Location on Apple iPhone 7/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-see-someones-location-on-apple-iphone-15-pro-drfone-by-drfone-virtual-ios/"><u>In 2024, How to See Someones Location on Apple iPhone 15 Pro | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-change-your-location-on-apple-iphone-15-drfone-by-drfone-virtual-ios/"><u>How to Change Your Location on Apple iPhone 15 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-6-methods-to-protect-yourself-from-location-tracking-on-apple-iphone-12-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, 6 Methods to Protect Yourself from Location Tracking on Apple iPhone 12 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/5-ways-change-your-home-address-in-googleapple-map-on-apple-iphone-xs-maxipad-drfone-by-drfone-virtual-ios/"><u>5 Ways Change Your Home Address in Google/Apple Map on Apple iPhone XS Max/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/hide-location-on-apple-iphone-6-plus-and-android-without-others-knowing-drfone-by-drfone-virtual-ios/"><u>Hide location on Apple iPhone 6 Plus and Android without others knowing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-see-someones-location-on-apple-iphone-12-pro-drfone-by-drfone-virtual-ios/"><u>In 2024, How to See Someones Location on Apple iPhone 12 Pro | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/a-full-review-for-itools-virtual-location-and-top-5-alternatives-for-apple-iphone-xs-maxipad-drfone-by-drfone-virtual-ios/"><u>A Full Review for iTools Virtual Location and Top 5 Alternatives For Apple iPhone XS Max/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-3-smart-and-simple-ways-to-change-home-address-on-apple-iphone-14-drfone-by-drfone-virtual-ios/"><u>In 2024, 3 Smart and Simple Ways to Change Home Address on Apple iPhone 14 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-hide-location-on-apple-iphone-14-plus-and-android-without-others-knowing-drfone-by-drfone-virtual-ios/"><u>In 2024, Hide location on Apple iPhone 14 Plus and Android without others knowing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-a-full-review-for-itools-virtual-location-and-top-5-alternatives-for-apple-iphone-seipad-drfone-by-drfone-virtual-ios/"><u>In 2024, A Full Review for iTools Virtual Location and Top 5 Alternatives For Apple iPhone SE/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-change-your-location-on-apple-iphone-xs-drfone-by-drfone-virtual-ios/"><u>In 2024, How to Change Your Location on Apple iPhone XS | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-view-gpx-files-online-and-offline-solutions-of-apple-iphone-12-pro-drfone-by-drfone-virtual-ios/"><u>In 2024, How to View GPX Files Online and Offline Solutions Of Apple iPhone 12 Pro | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-quick-steps-to-change-weather-location-on-apple-iphone-8-plus-drfone-by-drfone-virtual-ios/"><u>In 2024, Quick Steps to Change Weather Location on Apple iPhone 8 Plus | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-why-does-itools-virtual-location-not-work-for-apple-iphone-xs-maxipad-solved-drfone-by-drfone-virtual-ios/"><u>In 2024, Why Does iTools Virtual Location Not Work For Apple iPhone XS Max/iPad?
+Solved | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/3-smart-and-simple-ways-to-change-home-address-on-apple-iphone-13-pro-max-drfone-by-drfone-virtual-ios/"><u>3 Smart and Simple Ways to Change Home Address on Apple iPhone 13 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-5-ways-change-your-home-address-in-googleapple-map-on-apple-iphone-8ipad-drfone-by-drfone-virtual-ios/"><u>In 2024, 5 Ways Change Your Home Address in Google/Apple Map on Apple iPhone 8/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-double-location-dongle-all-to-know-about-apple-iphone-11ipad-gps-spoofing-drfone-by-drfone-virtual-ios/"><u>In 2024, Double Location Dongle All to Know About Apple iPhone 11/iPad GPS Spoofing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-does-pokegoplusplus-still-work-on-apple-iphone-14ipad-drfone-by-drfone-virtual-ios/"><u>In 2024, Does PokeGo++ still work on Apple iPhone 14/iPad? | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-enable-disable-and-change-safari-location-on-apple-iphone-11-drfone-by-drfone-virtual-ios/"><u>How to Enable, Disable, and Change Safari Location on Apple iPhone 11 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/find-my-app-troubleshooting-no-location-found-vs-location-not-available-and-how-to-fix-them-on-apple-iphone-xs-max-drfone-by-drfone-virtual-ios/"><u>Find My App Troubleshooting No Location Found vs. Location Not Available & How to Fix Them On Apple iPhone XS Max | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/does-pokegoplusplus-still-work-on-apple-iphone-seipad-drfone-by-drfone-virtual-ios/"><u>Does PokeGo++ still work on Apple iPhone SE/iPad? | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-double-location-dongle-all-to-know-about-apple-iphone-15-proipad-gps-spoofing-drfone-by-drfone-virtual-ios/"><u>In 2024, Double Location Dongle All to Know About Apple iPhone 15 Pro/iPad GPS Spoofing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-change-your-location-on-apple-iphone-11-pro-drfone-by-drfone-virtual-ios/"><u>In 2024, How to Change Your Location on Apple iPhone 11 Pro | Dr.fone</u></a></li>
+<li><a href="https://ai-video-apps.techidaily.com/updated-2024-approved-create-stunning-videos-on-windows-imovie-inspired-alternatives/"><u>Updated 2024 Approved Create Stunning Videos on Windows IMovie-Inspired Alternatives</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/in-2024-how-to-watch-hulu-outside-us-on-motorola-moto-g23-drfone-by-drfone-virtual-android/"><u>In 2024, How to Watch Hulu Outside US On Motorola Moto G23 | Dr.fone</u></a></li>
+<li><a href="https://screen-mirror.techidaily.com/how-to-cast-samsung-galaxy-f34-5g-screen-to-pc-using-wifi-drfone-by-drfone-android/"><u>How to Cast Samsung Galaxy F34 5G Screen to PC Using WiFi | Dr.fone</u></a></li>
+<li><a href="https://ai-editing-video.techidaily.com/new-in-2024-how-to-create-one-click-video-reverse-effect-in-filmora/"><u>New In 2024, How to Create One Click Video Reverse Effect in Filmora</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-restore-deleted-y78-5g-pictures-an-easy-method-explained-by-fonelab-android-recover-pictures/"><u>How to Restore Deleted Y78 5G Pictures  An Easy Method Explained.</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/here-are-some-pro-tips-for-pokemon-go-pvp-battles-on-apple-iphone-15-drfone-by-drfone-virtual-ios/"><u>Here are Some Pro Tips for Pokemon Go PvP Battles On Apple iPhone 15 | Dr.fone</u></a></li>
+<li><a href="https://iphone-unlock.techidaily.com/in-2024-unlock-apple-iphone-se-2022-without-passcode-easily-drfone-by-drfone-ios/"><u>In 2024, Unlock Apple iPhone SE (2022) Without Passcode Easily | Dr.fone</u></a></li>
+<li><a href="https://techidaily.com/vivo-t2-pro-5g-tutorial-bypass-lock-screen-security-password-pin-fingerprint-pattern-by-drfone-android-unlock-android-unlock/"><u>Vivo T2 Pro 5G Tutorial - Bypass Lock Screen,Security Password Pin,Fingerprint,Pattern</u></a></li>
+<li><a href="https://iphone-transfer.techidaily.com/in-2024-4-ways-to-transfer-contacts-from-apple-iphone-se-2020-to-iphone-quickly-drfone-by-drfone-transfer-from-ios/"><u>In 2024, 4 Ways to Transfer Contacts from Apple iPhone SE (2020) to iPhone Quickly | Dr.fone</u></a></li>
+<li><a href="https://bypass-frp.techidaily.com/how-can-we-bypass-tecno-phantom-v-fold-frp-by-drfone-android/"><u>How Can We Bypass Tecno Phantom V Fold FRP?</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/5-ways-to-restart-vivo-y17s-without-power-button-drfone-by-drfone-reset-android-reset-android/"><u>5 Ways to Restart Vivo Y17s Without Power Button | Dr.fone</u></a></li>
+<li><a href="https://techidaily.com/how-to-perform-hard-reset-on-vivo-v29e-drfone-by-drfone-reset-android-reset-android/"><u>How to Perform Hard Reset on Vivo V29e? | Dr.fone</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-mastering-android-device-manager-the-ultimate-guide-to-unlocking-your-xiaomi-redmi-k70-device-by-drfone-android/"><u>In 2024, Mastering Android Device Manager The Ultimate Guide to Unlocking Your Xiaomi Redmi K70 Device</u></a></li>
+<li><a href="https://easy-unlock-android.techidaily.com/the-ultimate-guide-to-realme-narzo-n55-pattern-lock-screen-everything-you-need-to-know-by-drfone-android/"><u>The Ultimate Guide to Realme Narzo N55 Pattern Lock Screen Everything You Need to Know</u></a></li>
+<li><a href="https://bypass-frp.techidaily.com/in-2024-the-complete-guide-to-xiaomi-redmi-note-13-5g-frp-bypass-everything-you-need-to-know-by-drfone-android/"><u>In 2024, The Complete Guide to Xiaomi Redmi Note 13 5G FRP Bypass Everything You Need to Know</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/in-2024-is-fake-gps-location-spoofer-a-good-choice-on-motorola-moto-g04-drfone-by-drfone-virtual-android/"><u>In 2024, Is Fake GPS Location Spoofer a Good Choice On Motorola Moto G04? | Dr.fone</u></a></li>
+<li><a href="https://location-social.techidaily.com/in-2024-how-to-hidefake-snapchat-location-on-your-motorola-g54-5g-drfone-by-drfone-virtual-android/"><u>In 2024, How to Hide/Fake Snapchat Location on Your Motorola G54 5G | Dr.fone</u></a></li>
+<li><a href="https://change-location.techidaily.com/how-to-fix-androidprocessmedia-has-stopped-on-oppo-reno-11f-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How to Fix Android.Process.Media Has Stopped on Oppo Reno 11F 5G | Dr.fone</u></a></li>
+</ul></div>